Some Remarks on the Jacobian Conjecture and Dru{\.z}kowski mappings: The JC in dimension bold

 By Theorem \ref{3.12}, $F$ is injective on the lines that pass through the origin.
-Using $\operatorname{rank} B = 2$, Lemma \ref{3.16} subsequently gives that $f$ is injective on the lines that pass through the origin.
-Thus $f$ is invertible (see \cite{MR1280980}).
-By the invertibility equivalence of GZ-pairing, $F$ is invertible. \end{proof}
+Using $\rank B = 2$, Lemma \ref{3.16} subsequently gives that $f$ is injective on the lines that pass through the origin.
+Thus $f$ is invertible, see \cite{MR1280980}.
+By the invertibility equivalence of GZ-pairing, which we proved in Proposition \ref{our6.4.8}, $F$ is invertible.